squashy-v/AdventCode2022/d6/README.md

 ### Part 2
 Task: How many characters need to be processed before the first start-of-message marker is detected?

--Now looking for 13 non-repeating characters in a row
+- Now looking for 13 non-repeating characters in a row

 Just increased the size of the list containing recent characters to 13.